Scientists propose that the universe has invisible walls that separate the galaxies | Technology

 To address this curious gap between theory and observation, known as the “satellite disk problem” or the “satellite plane problem,” scientists have come up with many possible explanations.

 Now, the pair of researchers from the University of Nottingham may have come up with a more accurate explanation.
-As they suggest, the “fifth force” could guide these small “satellite” galaxies into strange orbits around the larger galaxies.
+As they suggest, the “fifth force” might guide these small “satellite” galaxies into strange orbits around the larger galaxies.

 Thus they would end up arranged in thin planes, or discs, almost like the rings of Saturn, according to reports Vice.